Pterygium (Fleshy Growth in the Eye)

 Conservative Treatment

-Yes, pterygium may recur after surgery in some cases.
-However, advanced surgical techniques and proper post-operative care significantly reduce the likelihood of recurrence after pterygium treatment.
+Yes, recurrence is possible after surgery.
+However, advanced surgical methods and proper postoperative care significantly reduce the risk following pterygium treatment.

 Prevention Tips